ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ## Overview of Haptic Coding

 The MPEG Haptics Coding standard specifies methods for efficient transmission and rendering of haptic signals, to enable immersive experiences.
-It supports multiple types of perceptions, including the most common vibrotactile (sense of touch that perceives vibrations) and kinaesthetic perceptions (tactile resistance or force), but also other, less common perceptions, including for example the sense of temperature or texture.
+It supports multiple types of perceptions, including the most common vibrotactile (sense of touch that perceives vibrations) and kinesthetic perceptions (tactile resistance or force), but also other, less common perceptions, including for example the sense of temperature or texture.
 It also supports two approaches for encoding haptic signals: a "quantized" approach based on samples of measured data, and a "descriptive" approach where the signal is synthesized using a combination of functions.
 Both quantized and descriptive data can be encoded in a human-readable exchange format based on JSON (.hjif), or in a binary packetized format for distribution and streaming (.hmpg).
 This last format is referred to as the MPEG-I Haptic Stream (MIHS) format and is a base for the RTP payload format described in this document.

 ## MPEG-I Haptic Stream (MIHS) format {#MIHS-format}